FrancoVazza/UMAREL/README.md

-# MAGHOR
+# UMAREL
- code for the propagation of UHECRs on ENZO simulations (work in progress)
+ code for the propagation of UHECRs on ENZO simulations, by F.Vazza and A.Firinu, University of Bologna, in progress.

 These are free parameters which the user should set to start a run: